FortiGate

 end

-In case of reducing Spawn Processes in an HA-cluster, perform this on both Master and Slave Units because it is hardware-specific configuration and will not sync automatically.
+To reduce Spawn Processes in an HA-cluster, this process must be performed on both the Master and Slave Units because it is a hardware-specific configuration and will not sync automatically.

-For example, to reduce WAD worker count on HA-cluster, configure the below commands on both HA-cluster units.
+For example, to reduce the WAD worker count on HA-cluster, configure the following commands on both HA-cluster units: